sun1devil/NYT-Scrape/README.md

 # NYT-Scrape

-Project to utilize SQL and connect node JS to it usin routes, controller and ORM.
-Also utilized handlebars.
-Deployed in Heroku as well as git hub.
+Project to utilize scapping tools axios and cheerio and set up routs to go to a website and retrieve data, store it in mongoDb as well as display info on the client facing page.
+Deployed in Heroku using MLab MongoDB.

 Links:
 - https://github.com/sun1devil/NYT-Scrape

--

 - https://git.heroku.com/limitless-ridge-17243.git